AndrewKalGit/Tower-of-Hanoi/README.md

 - Lack of planning and making pseudo code.
 - Pacing the work out into blocks, rather than binging the work.
 - DOM Manipulation regarding the game play and win condition.

+### Bronze

+- Adding in a night mode
+### Silver

+- Timer
+### Gold

+- Adding in win condition with multiple discs
+- Adding in logic with multiple discs, and reseting game board when adding discs
+- Beat the clock version